 More of my articles can be found here; send me an email if you would like to discuss commissions.

-I am a lecturer and researcher in Italian, based at the University of Oxford.
+I am an anthropologist specialising in cultural heritage, and most of my work focusses on Italy.
+I am currently a postdoctoral researcher at the University of Oxford, working on a collaboration with the University of Pavia.
 In spring 2024, I received my PhD in Italian Studies from the University of California, Berkeley, where I held a Charlotte W. Newcombe Doctoral Dissertation Fellowship during my last academic year.

-My doctoral research, which focuses on Palermo, investigates perceptions of Sicily's Islamic and Jewish heritage, and explores cosmopolitan ideas in political rhetoric.
-I am also interested in food and identity formation, and am currently working on a separate project on hyper-local culinary traditions in Italy.
+My forthcoming book, A Cosmopolitan Inheritance, focuses on Palermo, and investigates contemporary perceptions of Sicily's Islamic and Jewish heritage.
+I am also interested in food and identity formation, and have a separate long-term project on hyper-local culinary traditions in Italy.

 Recent publications: